lvgl/lvgl/docs/details/integration/os/torizon_os.rst

 of the host system.
 While this is great for security, an embedded application will obviously need `access to the hardware. <https://developer.toradex.com/torizon/application-development/use-cases/peripheral-access/best-practices-with-hardware-access/>`_

-The container running the LVGL application needs access to the framebuffer device ``/dev/fb0``
+The container running the LVGL application needs access to the framebuffer device ``/dev/fb0``.

-By using the ``--device`` argument it is possible to map a device to a container
+By using the ``--device`` argument it is possible to map a device to a container.

-Start the container like so
+Start the container like so:

 ``docker run --device /dev/fb0:/dev/fb0 <IMAGE_ID>``

 Conclusion
 ----------

-You now have a running LVGL application, where to go from here ?
+You now have a running LVGL application.
+Where to go from here?

-* You are now ready to build your LVGL application for Torizon OS, it is recommended to get familiar with VSCode IDE extension as it will simplify your workflow.
+* You are now ready to build your LVGL application for Torizon OS.
+  It is recommended to get familiar with VSCode IDE extension as it will simplify your workflow.

   If you are a VSCode user, it is the best way to develop for Torizon OS.
-If you use another editor or IDE you can always write scripts to automate the building/pushing/pulling operations
+If you use another editor or IDE you can always write scripts to automate the building/pushing/pulling operations.

 * Read this `article <https://developer.toradex.com/torizon/application-development/application-development-overview>`_
   to understand how to design applications for Torizon OS.